My question had been “What’s wrong with Rugby Park?”

 In a way it is odd that I found Kilmarnock’s grand old stadium so inviting as my first trip there had been rather hairy.
 When Scotland had three leagues, the Premier League was alarmingly easy for sides to be relegated from and on one notable occasion it was the mighty Hearts who fell through the relegation trap door.
 Unthinkable it seemed, the famous Heart of Midlothian reduced to scrapping it out in the second tier.

 For some Hearts fans, the scrapping element was taken quite literally.
 The name Heart of Midlothian might have been distinguished but in the late 1970s some Hearts supporters were anything but.
 Early in the 1977/78 season a struggling Kilmarnock tackled the newly demoted Hearts amidst a backdrop of continual fighting.
 The afternoon became an orgy of punch-ups with fans charging at each other seemingly oblivious at times to the game on the pitch and the glorious sunny afternoon.
-Charge and counter charge raged under the hulking cover of the long terrace.
-I ended up seeking safety in the distant, uncovered end behind one goal as fans traded blows, and at one point we were offered a close up of an intense wresting match between a wayward Hearts fan and the police behind the goal.
+I ended up seeking safety in the distant, uncovered end behind one goal as fans traded blows, and at one point we were offered a close up of an intense wresting match between a wayward Hearts fan and the exasperated police behind the goal.

 The Glasgow Herald reporter was not impressed by these boisterous shenanigans and noted that he (for it was always male football reporters in those days) had witnessed an afternoon of continual ‘skirmishing’ – a word I think you would be unlikely to come across in today’s paper.
 It was a sour afternoon and I’m pretty sure that not long after this grounds in Scotland became formally segregated.
 Oh, and the match ended 1-1.